mikuro39/Cat-Fighter-Game/README.md

 ## The best game you will ever play.

 Cat Fighter Game is a game where users will be able to collect cats with varying rarities.
-They will all have unique stats and users will be able to feed them, upgrade them, and customize their names and colors.
+Each cat has unique stats and users will be able to feed them, upgrade them during fights, and customize their names.
 These cats are born to fight.
-Users will be able to build up their cat fighter team to compete against **bots** and use abilities in-round to buff their cats' stats.
+Users will be able to build up their cat fighter team to compete against **bots** and use items in-round to buff their cats' stats.
 This game is geared towards those who enjoy cats and fighter games who are looking for a game to collect cute characters.
 I personally like